Rodanthe Guide Sections:

 Rodanthe Listings

-In recent years, Rodanthe has had a claim to fame as the backdrop to Nichols Sparks' famous novel and subsequent movie, "Nights in Rodanthe."
-However, Rodanthe has always been the setting for incredible stories, including daring oceanfront rescues, tumultuous hurricanes, and today, fantastic beach vacations.
-Visitors to Rodanthe can expect all the romance of wind-swept beaches and secluded coastal cottages, as well as modern Outer Banks amenities such as exceptional kiteboarding schools and launching points, and local gift shops and locally run restaurants.
+Rodanthe has gained notoriety as the setting for Nichols Sparks' popular novel and subsequent film "Nights in Rodanthe."
+However, Rodanthe has long been the setting for incredible stories, such as daring oceanfront rescues, dangerous hurricanes, and, more recently, spectacular beach holidays.
+Rodanthe visitors can expect the romance of wind-swept beaches and quiet coastal cottages, as well as modern Outer Banks facilities like celebrated kiteboarding schools and launching spots, and local gift shops and locally run restaurants.
 For a romantic vacation that's miles away from the real world, with some of the best water sports access on the East Coast, Rodanthe is definitely worth a visit.

 Rodanthe, NC morning shoreline